suthanthien/fom/_sources/kant.rst

 In Kantian ethics, virtues can serve as valid maxims because they are grounded in reason and duty rather than contingent feelings or desires.
-When expressed as universalizable principles, virtues articulate ways in which rational beings can respect one another’s dignity and act consistently with moral law:
+When expressed as universalized principles, virtues articulate ways in which rational beings can respect one another’s dignity and act consistently with moral law: